isabelrem/JIDA/README.md

 # JIDA

-JIDA is a web application
+JIDA is a web application that retrieves SNP information for a genomic region of interest in Homo sapiens and calculates specific summary statistics for specified populations.

 ## Installation